timojuez/hificon/README.md

 ### AVR Emulator
 For testing purposes, there is a server emulator software.
-Start it with `python3 -m hificon.server --target emulate:PROTOCOL`.
+Start it with `python3 -m hificon.server --target emulate:SCHEME`.

-The Denon AVR software emulator acts nearly like the amp's Telnet protocol.
+The Denon AVR software emulator acts nearly like the amp's Telnet service.
 Try it out:
 `python3 -m hificon.server --target emulate:denon://127.0.0.1:1234`
 and connect to it e.g. via HiFiSh:
 `hifish --target denon://127.0.0.1:1234`.